Compare

 Is Bullwork an alternative to Adaptive?

-Yes, for general contractors who want AI accounting without an enterprise ERP underneath.
-Adaptive is an AI layer that automates accounts payable and accounting on top of your existing system (Sage, QuickBooks, Vista) and is aimed at larger builders.
-Bullwork is the all-in-one itself — a native general ledger with AI built in, plus estimating, project management, and California certified payroll — for small-to-mid GCs at a published per-seat price.
+Yes, for general contractors who want AI accounting without a separate accounting system underneath.
+Adaptive is an AI layer that automates accounts payable and bookkeeping on top of your existing system (QuickBooks, Sage, Vista).
+Bullwork is the all-in-one itself, a native general ledger with AI built in, plus estimating, project management, and California certified payroll, at a published per-seat price.

 Does Adaptive replace QuickBooks or Sage?